PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 _Palisade’s_ submissions performed poorly, because our harness was not designed to interact with external machines, while about 2/3 of challenges required it.

-As this competition was less saturated with AI participation, the resulting data allowed us to calculate the 50%-completion-time horizon, discussed in the next section.
+As this competition challenges were not saturated by AI, the resulting data allowed us to calculate the 50%-completion-time horizon, discussed in the next section.

 #let ca_results = csv("tables/ai_team_standings_CyberApocalypse.csv")